-Stress is a condition or feeling experienced when a person perceives that demands exceed the personal and social resources the individual is able to mobilize.
-People feel little stress when they have the time, experience and resources to manage a situation.
+Stress is a condition or feeling experienced when a person perceives demands exceed the personal and social resources the individual can mobilize.
+People feel little stress when they have the time, experience, and resources to manage a situation.
 They feel great stress when they think they can’t handle the demands put upon them.

 There is no single level of stress that is optimal for all people.
 We are all individual creatures with unique requirements.
-As such, what is distressing to one may be a joy to another.
+What is distressing to one may be a joy to another?
 And even when we agree that a particular event is distressing, we are likely to differ in our physiological and psychological responses to it.

 It has been found that most illness is related to unrelieved stress.
 If you are experiencing stress symptoms, you have gone beyond your optimal stress level; you need to reduce the stress in your life and/or improve your ability to manage it.